 Unilever to acquire Seventh Generation, Inc

-Unilever announced today that it has signed an agreement to acquire Seventh Generation, Inc., the North American home and personal care products company.
+Unilever announced today that it has signed an agreement to acquire Seventh Generation, Inc., the North American home and beauty & personal care products company.

 Based in Vermont, Seventh Generation is a pioneer in corporate responsibility and sustainable product innovations, including plant-based detergents and household cleaners.
 The company’s turnover exceeded US $200m in 2015 and it has seen double digit compounded annual growth over the last 10 years.

 Seventh Generation has a comprehensive product portfolio and a distribution network covering the ‘natural’ category in grocery, mass merchandise and e-commerce channels.

 Nitin Paranjpe, President of Unilever’s Home Care business said: “Seventh Generation has long been a disruptor in the US marketplace, leading the industry in sustainable innovation while attracting new generations of conscious consumers.
 This addition to Unilever’s product portfolio will help us meet rising demand for high-quality products with a purpose.”